OUR SERVICES

 The most common thyroid cancers are differentiated thyroid cancers and are either papillary or follicular cancer.
 These make up more than 90% of thyroid cancer and they very rarely cause death.
 They do have the potential to spread to lymph nodes in the neck and to other parts of the body such as the lungs but even if they do these tumours are still treatable.

 There are some rare and more aggressive thyroid cancers which have a tendency to spread to lymph nodes in the neck and other parts of the body.
-One of these is medullary cancer, of which around 25% occurs as part of a syndrome of hormonal tumours and is a genetic disease.
-The other aggressive thyroid cancer is anaplastic cancer, which occurs in older patients, is very aggressive and is often untreatable. also see Types of thyroid cancer.
+One of these is medullary cancer, of which around 25% of the time occurs as part of a syndrome of hormonal tumours and is a genetic disease.
+Then there is poorly differentiated Cancer and high grade differentiated thyroid cancer but the most aggressive thyroid cancer is anaplastic cancer, which occurs in older patients, is very aggressive and is often untreatable.
+See different types of thyroid cancer at https://www.thyroid.co.nz/post/types-of-thyroid-cancer-an-update-2026

-Surgery is the recommended treatment for thyroid cancer and the stage and type determines whether the whole thyroid or just part of the gland should be removed.
-If the cancer has been noted to spread to lymph nodes or if the diagnosis is medullary cancer , lymph nodes in the neck may be removed at the same time.
+Surgery is the recommended initial treatment for virtually all thyroid cancer, and the stage and type determines whether the whole thyroid or only part of the gland should be removed.
+If the cancer has been noted to spread to lymph nodes or if the diagnosis is medullary cancer, the lymph nodes in the neck may be removed simultaneously in an operation called a neck dissection.

-In differentiated thyroid cancer radioactive iodine is sometimes used following surgery to kill small amounts of thyroid tumour that may have spread to lymph nodes or other areas of the body.
-The radioactive iodine is taken as a drink and has very few side effects but because you become radioactive for a short period your doctor may advise you to keep your distance from others for a short period or even to stay in hospital for 2- 3 days.
+In differentiated thyroid cancer, radioactive iodine is sometimes used following surgery to kill small amounts of thyroid tumour that may have spread to lymph nodes or other areas of the body.
+The radioactive iodine is taken as a drink.
+It has very few side effects, but because you become radioactive for a short period, your doctor may advise you to keep your distance from others for a short period or even stay in hospital for 2- 3 days.

 DIAGNOSIS

-If you have been referred for diagnosis of a thyroid lump, after an initial examination by a senior doctor, you may be assessed by one or more of the following methods.
+If you have been referred for diagnosis of a thyroid lump after an initial examination by a your GP, you may be assessed by one or more of the following methods:

 TSH, FT4 and FT3 levels are essential to determine the function of the gland.
 Thyroid antibody and thyroglobulin levels are also sometimes indicated.